 - 12 cilantro or parsley leaves – optional for garnish

 - Add 6 large eggs to a pot of cool water, then place them on the stove and boil them for 20 minutes over MEDIUM heat.
 After 20 minutes, place them in a bowl of cold water for 5-10 minutes.

 - Once the eggs are cool, remove the shells by carefully tapping around the center, peeling and slicing them in half.

-- Push the yolks through a mesh strainer.
+- Remove the yolks by gently sliding them out.
+Set whites aside.
+Push yolks through a mesh strainer into a mixing bowl.
 This will break up the yolks and ensure that your filling is perfectly smooth when you mix in your other ingredients.

-- In a mixing bowl, mix your egg yolks, 1 tbsp. mayonnaise, 1 tsp. spicy brown mustard, 1 tbsp.
-Boursin and a sprinkle of salt & pepper.
+- Add 1 tbsp. mayonnaise, 1 tsp. spicy brown mustard, 1 tbsp.
+Boursin and a sprinkle of salt & pepper to the bowl with yolks.
 You want the texture of your filling to be like creamy hummus, so if it appears on the dry side, give it a taste, and see if it could use a little more mayo or mustard to make it more creamy.
 Spoon it into a pastry piping bag with a pretty tip.

-- Top each egg with 1 pansy, a tiny bit of mustard caviar and a leaf or two of parsley or cilantro (optional), and serve.
+- Fill each egg with filling and top each with 1 pansy, a tiny bit of mustard caviar and a leaf or two of parsley or cilantro (optional), and serve.